vmware-tanzu/community-edition/docs/designs/package-and-repository-operations.md

 ## Initial Package Creation

-When first starting off creating a new package, certain manifest files and the proper directory structure must be made.
+When creating a new package, manifest files and the proper directory structure must be made.

 Manifests needed for creating new packages are: